CameronCz/FinalProject/README.md

 The file directory you downloaded have to be the same directory as your python code.

 Our GUI is broken into 3 layers:
-- Main layer: this is the layer of the GUI that the userprimarily uses.
+- Main layer:
+this is the layer of the GUI that the userprimarily uses.
 They can add their most recent expenses on this layer, and their general spending is aggregated here.

-- Budget Layer: this layer is for the user to create or edit their budget.
+- Budget Layer:
+this layer is for the user to create or edit their budget.
 Here they input their income and adjust their categorical spending based on their own needs.

-- Checking Live Stock Layer - this layer helps you check the related live stock information for the past 30 days to help manage your budget and investment.
+- Checking Live Stock Layer:
+this layer helps you check the related live stock information for the past 30 days to help manage your budget and investment.

 ## Installation
 - This project uses the following packages.